Invariants of Lie algebras extended over commutative algebras without unit

+for any $x, y\in L$, $a, b\in A$.
+Note that $A$ can be considered as the algebra of functions on the spectrum of $A$, and $L\otimes A$ can therefore be interpreted as the algebra of ``currents'', as physicists say, on this spectrum.

-We are interested in the second cohomology of $L\otimes A$ with trivial coefficients, the space of symmetric invariant bilinear forms on $L\otimes A$, and the algebras of derivations of $L\otimes A$.
-These invariants were determined for numerous particular cases of current Lie algebras (see, for example, \cite{santharoubane}), the general formulae for the second homology with trivial coefficients in terms of invariants of $L$ and $A$ were obtained in \cite{haddi}, \cite{asterisque} and \cite{neeb}, and the similar formulae for the space of symmetric invariant bilinear forms and derivation algebras were obtained in \cite{asterisque} and \cite{low} respectively.
+Berezin and Karpelevich \cite{berezin} were among the first to study certain class of representations of current algebras over local finite dimensional commutative algebras $A$.
+In that, somewhat obscure, paper they showed that cohomology of such algebras can be reduced to cohomology of $L$.
+In what follows we will consider other types of commutative algebras $A$ and the description of cohomology in our case is more involved and interesting.
+We are primarily interested in the second cohomology of $L\otimes A$ with trivial coefficients, the space of symmetric invariant bilinear forms on $L\otimes A$, and the algebras of derivations of $L\otimes A$.

+These invariants were determined for numerous particular cases of current Lie algebras (see, for example, \cite{santharoubane}), the general formulae for the second homology with trivial coefficients in terms of invariants of $L$ and $A$ were obtained in \cite{haddi}, \cite{asterisque} and \cite{neeb}, and similar formulae for the space of symmetric invariant bilinear forms and derivation algebras were obtained in \cite{asterisque} and \cite{low}, respectively.